troydhanson/kernel/205.fault/README.md

 looks up the corresponding physical RAM page in the page tables.
 Seeing none it interrupts the kernel to decide how to handle the fault.
 In the VMA kex has registered a fault handler, so the kernel calls it.
 Now kex allocates a page of RAM to satisfy the fault.

-The page fault, a transparent, on-demand VMA manipulation, is invisible to the userspace application.
+The page fault, an on- demand VMA manipulation, is invisible to the userspace application.

 ```
     % ./build.sh